-The IGN map of the area surrounding Ventoux is a worthwhile addition to your bike pannier.
+The IGN map of the area surrounding Ventoux is a worthwhile addition to your bike pannier (UK, Fr).
+There is also a broader map that takes in the Vaucluse department beyond Ventoux.
 For general tourist information on the Provence and the Côte d'Azur region, pick up a Lonely Planet, Rough Guide or DK Eyewitness guidebook.

-Sidwells, who wrote A Race for Madmen, is also the author of Tour Climbs: The Complete Guide to Every Tour de France Mountain – see how Ventoux stacks up (pretty well, actually) against other famous Tour de France mountains.
-On a lighter note, Tim Moore cycles Ventoux in French Revolutions: Cycling the Tour de France.
+Sidwells, who wrote A Race for Madmen (UK, US), is also the author of Tour Climbs: The Complete Guide to Every Tour de France Mountain (UK, US) – see how Ventoux stacks up against other famous Tour de France mountains.
+On a lighter note, Tim Moore cycles Ventoux in French Revolutions: Cycling the Tour de France (UK, US).
 For more great books, see our must-read Tour books.